Moment Alex Murdaugh defence attorney shouts at his friend of 25 years

 Prosecutors began calling more witnesses to the stand in Colleton County Courthouse on Tuesday morning, as part of its rebuttal case

-Alex Murdaugh’s double murder trial descended into carnage on Tuesday morning when his defence attorney began shouting at his former friend of 25 years in the courtroom.
+Tensions erupted during Alex Murdaugh’s double murder trial on Tuesday morning when his defence attorney began shouting at his former friend of 25 years in the courtroom.

-The disgraced legal dynasty heir’s attorney Dick Harpootlian lost his temper and grew increasingly firey during his cross-examination of the state’s first rebuttal witness Ronnie Crosby.
+The disgraced legal dynasty heir’s attorney Dick Harpootlian lost his temper and grew increasingly fiery during his cross-examination of the state’s first rebuttal witness Ronnie Crosby.

-Mr Crosby, Mr Murdaugh’s friend of 25 years and his law firm partner at PMPED, testified earlier in the trial about how his friend lied to him about his alibi on the night that his wife Maggie and son Paul were murdered.
+Mr Crosby, Mr Murdaugh’s friend of 25 years and his law firm partner at PMPED, testified earlier in the trial about how the defendant lied to him about his alibi on the night that his wife Maggie and son Paul were murdered.

-He had also testified about learning that his close friend and colleague had stolen millions of dollars from their law firm and law firm clients – and how the probe into the missing money was put on hold because of the murders.
+He had also testified about learning that his close friend and colleague had stolen millions of dollars from their law firm and its clients – and how the probe into the missing money was put on hold because of the murders.

-During a heated cross-examination when he returned to the witness stand on Tuesday, Mr Harpootlian grilled Mr Crosby about how much of his personal money he has had to pay out to the victims of Mr Murdaugh’s fraud schemes.
+During a heated cross-examination when Mr Crosby returned to the witness stand on Tuesday, Mr Harpootlian grilled him about how much of his personal money he has had to pay out to the victims of Mr Murdaugh’s fraud schemes.

 Tensions reached boiling point when Mr Harpootlian went as far as to suggest that Mr Crosby was testifying against Mr Murdaugh because he is angry with him about the stolen money.